sustainable and harmless raw materials

-Aleppo oak (Quercus infectoria), is a small tree one to four to six feet (two meters) in height, native of Asia Minor, especially in Eastern Turkey.
+Aleppo oak (Quercus infectoria), is a small tree in height (about two meters) native of Asia Minor, especially in Eastern Turkey.

 The galls arise on young branches of the oak tree when gall wasps sting the oak tree and deposit their eggs.
 When the larvae hatch, they feed on the tree and secrete an irritant.
 The chemical reaction triggers the production of tannin as a defense mechanism and an abnormality in the oak tree causing hard balls to be formed.